Archive

 Planets and the Moon on a single night

-Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on April 29, 2020.
-The night ends on the left with sunrise on the 30th.
-The closeness of Jupiter and Saturn in the morning sky unfortunately overlays planets and labels.
+Planets and the Moon at sunset and sunrise of a single night starting with sunset on the right on August 5, 2020.
+The night ends on the left with sunrise on the 6th.
 Click on the image to enlarge.
 Created using my LookingUp program.

 The event times given are for the Traverse City/Interlochen area of Michigan.
 They may be different for your location.